NAD v. Netflix: ADA Lawsuit Requires Closed Captioning on Streaming Video

 In 2011, Netflix was the target of a different closed captioning lawsuit, Cullen v.
 Netflix.
+Filed by Donald Cullen, a deaf Netflix viewer, claimed that Netflix was breaking anti-discrimination law by failing to provide adequate closed captioning on its online streaming videos.
 In that case, the judge ruled that Netflix is not subject to the ADA because it is not a physical place – the exact opposite decision from NAD v.
 Netflix.
 This ruling is unpublished, however, which means it is not intended to set a legal precedent.

 What NAD v.
 Netflix Means for the ADA

 The NAD v.
 Netflix lawsuit sent a strong message to video creators and distributors that the ADA may apply to your online content.
 This has far-reaching implications for other entertainment companies that stream video online, like Hulu or HBO Go.
 It can also affect how the ADA is interpreted in cases of educational video, such as the closed captioning lawsuit against Harvard and MIT.

 Note that in the years since this case, Congress passed the 21st Century Communications and Video Accessibility Act (CVAA), which applies FCC closed captioning rules to any online video content that previously aired on American television with captions.
 This erased any doubt that streamed TV shows need captions.